About Us

 Helping Australia seize the extraordinary economic opportunities of the post-carbon world

-Founded in 2023 by renowned economist Ross Garnaut and public policy expert Rod Sims, the Superpower Institute is a not-for-profit organisation dedicated to helping Australia seize the extraordinary economic opportunities of the post-carbon world.
+Founded in 2023 by renowned economist Ross Garnaut and public policy expert Rod Sims, The Superpower Institute is a not-for-profit organisation dedicated to helping Australia seize the extraordinary economic opportunities of the post-carbon world.

 Our focus is on developing the regulatory frameworks, market incentives and practical knowledge necessary for Australia to become a major exporter of renewable energy and green industrial products.
 By leveraging the nation’s comparative advantage, we aim to elevate Australia’s economic and climate ambition and secure our place as a leader in a decarbonised global economy.